Hi, I'm Raghavendra

 interfaces, mobile apps, and backend APIs — as well as design

-enjoy building things that are reliable, easy to use, and make a
+cloud-based solutions that support real-world use cases.
+I love building things that are reliable, easy to use, and make a

 difference for the people who use them.